RPMS provides programs in the Montessori method for children ages 2 through 14.

 Children who are age 4 by September 1 and stay for the full day program are in Siesta.
 The children rest and enjoy read aloud, and then participate in seasonal outdoor activities.

-After morning class, Extended Day children eat lunch and spend time together outside or in the gym, and then resume work that includes:
+After morning class, Kindergarten children eat lunch and spend time together outside or in the gym, and then resume work that includes:

 The Lower Elementary environment builds on the skills and knowledge attained in Children’s House.
 It is during Lower Elementary that foundational literacy and numeracy skills blossom into reading and mathematical competency.
 Through Montessori’s Great Lessons, students are exposed to the entirety of our universe’s history.
 Students are encouraged to explore their interests, while learning to organize, plan, and complete daily work.
 Tools for independent time management are introduced, and teachers and students work together to set expectations for a harmonious classroom community.
 Students move further toward independence by learning to navigate social relationships and solve conflicts utilizing the strategies and language of peaceful resolution.
 By embracing their citizenship in a diverse world, our hope is that Lower Elementary students move towards genuine intellectual curiosity.